getdreams/design-system/README.md

 # Tailwind CSS Tech Sample <br/><small>_by_ ‹div›RIOTS</small>

-This is a _Technology Sample_ you can rely on to build your own Design System, based on React and [Tailwind CSS](https://tailwindcss.com/).
+This is a _HIIIIII_ you can rely on to build your own Design System, based on React and [Tailwind CSS](https://tailwindcss.com/).

 **Disclaimer**: _Technology Samples_ aren't comprehensive _Design Systems_ but showcases a given technology so you free to build you own solution upon it.